 The Hasselblad X1D 50C was the first ever medium format mirrorless camera.
-As you’ve probably worked out, the Hasselblad X1D II 50C is its successor.
+As you’ve probably worked out, the Hasselblad X1D II 50C reviewed here is its successor.
 Like the original model, the X1D Mark II has a 50Mp sensor that measures 43.8 × 32.9mm.
-Crucially, it’s mirrorless design means it’s far smaller DSLR medium format cameras.
+Crucially, its mirrorless design means it’s far smaller than a DSLR medium format camera.
 In fact, it’s smaller than some full-frame (35mm format) DSLRs.

 Hasselblad is a respected camera brand that’s known for making high-quality products.
 When medium format cameras were commonly found in enthusiast photographers’ hands, Hasselblad was an aspirational brand.

 The switch to digital technology put the price of Hasselblad medium format SLRs well beyond the reach of most enthusiast photographers.
 And many pros.

 However, the X1D II 50C has a much more accessible retail price.
 It’s certainly not an impulse purchase, but it’s a shade less expensive than a flagship DSLR like the Nikon D5.
 Its mirrorless design also makes it more portable and easier to use than Hasselblad medium format DSLRs.

 Hasselblad has kept the core of the X1D the same as the original camera’s but addressed some of the requests for improvement.
 The new processing engine and reworked electronics, for example, mean that the X1D II is much faster than the original camera.
 The start-up time, for instance, has been decreased by 46%.
 Also, the live view image has a refresh rate of 60fps, up from 30fps.
 That means the view is smoother and less laggy.